Menu Close

 Eat Local

-We get it, it’s easy to be tempted by all of the delectabe delights that Mardi Gras has to offer, but why not focus on the local offerings?
+We get it, it’s easy to be tempted by all of the delectable delights that Mardi Gras has to offer, but why not focus on the local offerings?
 There are far too many local food options to be ordering imported goods during any of your meals in New Orleans.
 Be it local seafood, of the shrimp or oyster variety, you’ll want to take advantage of local flavours.
 You can do just that by jumping on a foodie tour!

 eating local in new orleans Gulf of Mexico shrimp at The Elysian Bar in the Marigny Eco Friendly Mardi Gras